liuzhousi/FPGC4/Documentation/docs/c.md

 # C Compiler
 Using the C compiler it is possible to compile C code to B322 assembly.
-Using C it is way easier to write code for the FPGC4, although it is less optimized.
+Using C it is way easier to write code for the FPGC4, although it is less optimized and currently not perfectly stable.

 ## How the C Compiler works
 A C compiler is a very complex piece of software.
 To prevent having to spend a very long time on writing an instable, slow and unfinished C compiler, I modified an existing C compiler instead.
-I found a very good and well documented C compiler written in Python, called [ShivyC](https://github.com/ShivamSarodia/ShivyC).
+I found a very good and well documented C compiler written in Python (the easiest programming language), called [ShivyC](https://github.com/ShivamSarodia/ShivyC).
 ShivyC outputs x86_64 assembly code.
 It has the following stages:

 - lexer: reads C file, creates tokens
 - preprocessor: handles include statements